Porter helps Nuggets overtake struggling T-wolves 107-100

-Porter posted his second double-double in three games with 20 points and 14 rebounds, helping the short-handed Nuggets overtake the Minnesota Timberwolves 107-100 on Monday night.
+MINNEAPOLIS (AP)Michael Porter Jr. posted his second double-double in three games with 20 points and 14 rebounds, helping the short-handed Denver Nuggets overtake the Minnesota Timberwolves 107-100 on Monday night.

-”He’s impacting the game at such a high level.
-He’s growing up in front of our eyes,” Nuggets coach Mike Malone said.

 The Wolves were mostly within one possession in the second half, cutting their deficit to 88-85 with 8:33 left on a dunk by Keita Bates-Diop over the top of Jokic, But Porter responded with a 3-pointer soon after to double the lead.
 Malik Beasley, who had 11 points off the bench, helped the Nuggets create some more space.